Witham to Maldon branch line: Maldon East to Woodham Ferris

-After closure of the Maldon West to Woodham Ferrers line, the Maldon West goods yard, on the first part of that line, remained in use.
+After closure of the Maldon West to Woodham Ferrers line, the goods yard, on the first part of that line, remained in use.
 It was closed on 1 September 1954 and all goods traffic was handled at the original Maldon (East) goods yard.
-However, that site was rather cramped and it proved impossible to handle the traffic there; Maldon West goods yard was reopened on 31 January 1957.
-Both goods yards were very confined.
-The goods service at Maldon West was ended on 31 January 1959.
+However, that site was rather cramped and it proved impossible to handle the traffic there; Maldon West goods yard was reopened on 31 January 1957; the service was ended on 31 January 1959.

 Railbuses

-Diesel multiple unit vehicles started operating on the lines from 14 June 1956.
-The light passenger carryings on the Witham to Maldon line and the Braintree branch encouraged consideration of low cost train operation.
-Diesel railbuses operating on lightly trafficked lines in the Federal Republic of Germany were considered to be successful, and some vehicles were acquired and introduced on the lines, from 7 July 1958.
-The vehicles were constructed by Waggon- und Maschinenbau GmbH Donauwörth.
-A more intensive passenger service was brought in for a time, and in June 1963 diesel multiple unit trains started operating.
+Diesel multiple units commenced operations on the lines from 14 June 1956.
+The light passenger carryings on this line, and the Braintree branch, encouraged consideration of low cost train operation.
+Waggon- und Maschinenbau GmbH Donauwörth railbuses operating on lightly-trafficked lines in the Federal Republic of Germany were considered to be successful; some vehicles were acquired and introduced on the lines from 7 July 1958.

 Closure

 Nevertheless the financial losses of the passenger operation on the Maldon branch were considered to be unacceptable, and the line was closed to passenger services on 7 September 1964.
 A goods service continued until 18 April 1966, after which the line was closed completely.
 The Witham to Braintree section of the original Maldon, Witham and Braintree Railway continues in use as the Braintree branch line.

-After 1966 a stub of the branch line at Witham was used to serve an industrial site for delivery of steel by railway; this section finally closed in the early 1980s.
+After 1966, a stub of the branch line at Witham was used to serve an industrial site for delivery of steel by railway; this section was finally closed in the early 1980s.